API Reference

 • cq, cl: Quadratic and linear generation cost coefficients

-• c_shed: Load-shedding cost per bus (penalty for involuntary load curtailment)
+• c_shed: Load shedding cost per bus (penalty for involuntary load curtailment)

 • tau: Regularization parameter for strong convexity